 WRITER / PHOTOGRAPHER / GUIDE / SPEAKER

-His work has appeared in High Country News, the Los Angeles Times, Adventure Journal, SFGATE, Modern Huntsman, and Backcountry Journal.
-He has also been a guest on numerous podcasts exploring nature, science, and conservation.
+His work has appeared in the Los Angeles Times, High Country News, SFGATE, and Adventure Journal, among others.
+He has also been a featured guest on numerous podcasts exploring nature, science, and conservation.
 His first book, The Enduring Wild: A Journey into California’s Public Lands (Heyday, 2025), is both a love letter to these landscapes and a meditation on belonging and reciprocity.

 As founder of the Forgotten Lands Project, Josh extends this work beyond the page — through keynote addresses and by guiding camping trips with the USAL Project that connect people directly to these fragile and inspiring places.